WINTER 2016: ONLINE DISTANCE LEARNING

 The School of Practical Philosophy is offering its Introductory Philosophy Course via an online, interactive distance-learning format.
 Not a text-based chat-room, this enjoyable format allows the entire class to be heard and seen via the internet.

-Economics with Justice -- Thursdays at 8:00pm BST / 9:00pm CET / 3:00pm Eastern / 2:00pm Central / 1:00pm Mountain / Noon Pacific -- this class will start Thursday May 7, 2015.
+Economics with Justice -- Wednesdays at 9:00am GMT / 10:00am CET / 4:00am Eastern - this class will start Wednesday January 13, 2016.
 A simple introduction to the principles of economics that embraces justice and prosperity for all.

 If you have completed the introductory class and are interested in continuing using the online classroom format, click the orange Register Now button to be taken to description of additional classes being offered online.

 We have gotten numerous inquiries -- either from former students who moved away from the cities in which the classes are offered in traditional classrooms, or from people who have heard or read about the school and want to attend but again are located far away from where the classes are held today.
 At present, students attend the online classes from several continents (North America, Africa, Asia, Australia and Europe) and timezones from Pacific (GMT-8) to Eastern European (GMT+2) to India (GMT+5.5) to Australia (GMT+10).

 a) You need to have a broadband (i.e., cable or DSL high-speed) internet connection.